24 – 26 November 2020

 With this online workshop+school on Powder Diffraction we intend to help participants to overcome the barriers to look into their data in greater detail.
 In a 3-day intensive course the participant will learn the basic theory behind powder diffraction and how crystallographic analysis of their (own) data may help them to answer concrete questions on the material of their subject.

 We invite PhD’s and postdocs to apply for this course.
-We encourage participants to send a description of their science case and how they would like to use diffraction and crystallography to answer the related questions.
+We encourage participants to register and give a description of their science case and how they would like to use diffraction and crystallography to answer the related questions.

 For basic background we refer to the book “The Basics of Crystallography and Diffraction” by Christopher Hammond.